ansys/pygranta/doc/source/development_and_release_processes.rst

 internal packages.
 It is recommended to make any closed-source *idiomatic package* release candidate dependencies flexible enough such that they match subsequent stable releases of those *idiomatic packages*.

+At the end of this phase, the *PyGranta meta-package* depends on release candidates for the *idiomatic packages* and releases of the *auto-generated packages*.
+This guarantees that there exists a consistent set of dependencies across all *idiomatic packages* and *auto-generated packages*.
+Any issues at this stage should be resolved by addressing any dependency conflicts in the *idiomatic packages* and publishing new release candidates to public PyPI as necessary.

 Checklist
 *********